Student Technology Help

-Binghamton University students have access to technical assistance through the ITS Help Desk by contacting (607) 777-6420 or by visiting IT Self Service.
-Also, check out the helpful links on the Help Desk main page.
+Binghamton University students have access to technical assistance through the ITS Help Desk by contacting (607) 777-6420 or by visiting the, QUICKLINKS, SELF HELP page, IT Self Service.
+Check out the helpful links on the Help Desk main page and the TECH CHECKLIST.

 In addition, resident students have access to technical assistance through ResCons.
 ResCons are located in the Residence Halls and can help with network connectivity and software issues.
 Additional information about the ResCons is available at: ResCon Program.

 Students are assigned a Binghamton University Computer Account automatically when they apply to Binghamton University.
 Your BU Computer Account is used to access University computers and applications.

 - PASSWORD HELP:Request assistance, reset help, request compromised or recovery help

 If you still need assistance, contact the Help Desk.

 To claim your account, setup 2FA (info) and/or reset your password visit: https://password.binghamton.edu.
 2FA/Google 2-Step Assistance/Request Help

 Information Technology Services advises people to never send any passwords via an email message for any reason.
 You should change your passwords often and follow safe computing guidelines when creating new passwords.